skip to content

 It is accompanied by:

-At its heart the guidance offered here is about making what we teach and how we teach it more responsive to the needs of our increasingly diverse student body, in a range of contexts across the collegiate University.
+At its heart the guidance offered here is about making Cambridge education more inclusive of our increasingly diverse student body.
 It is connected to wider institutional questions about the principles and practices of inclusion.

 Appreciating that there is no single factor that will eliminate our awarding gaps, the toolkit offers a set of suggestions, ideas and examples of practice for teaching staff and course teams to consider, either in their individual or collaborative endeavours.
 Its aim is to stimulate reflection, dialogue and enhancements to teaching practices that reflect Cambridge's mission and core values.

-If you have any questions or comments about the Mind the Gap Toolkit, please get in touch with Dr Ruth Walker.
+If you have any questions or comments about the Mind the Gap Toolkit, please get in touch.